Financial Relief and Resources

 Many utility companies are freezing shut-offs, meaning that if you are unable to pay your bill during the crisis, they will not shut off your utilities.
 Check with your utility company about deferring your payments.

 The Department of Housing and Urban Development, as well as many cities and states, have placed a moratorium on residential evictions and foreclosures, so your landlord may not evict you even if you can't pay rent.
 (You will still be responsible for paying back the rent owed when the moratorium is lifted.)
 Consider asking your landlord to reduce or delay rent payments.
-There is a letter template you may use here.

 The federal tax deadline for filing and payments has been pushed back to July 15.
 Many states have pushed back their deadlines as well, however, this does not mean that every state has.
 You should check with your state treasurer’s office.